e271828e/Flight.jl/prototypes/kernel/NOTES.md

 `except`ed face the assembly then fails to wire is an ordinary unconnected input.
 The tests pin exactly that division. `declaration_error`'s two shapes in the spec sketch are §13.2's structured carrier, which the README records as
 absent: these throw a plain `BuildError`, the house framing.
+One default was amended after the increment closed (the §8.8 doc ruling in the same commit as this paragraph's): `prefix` defaults to `child_path` with its slash folded into `sep`, so the blessed container-element path (`"units/1"`) labels its faces legally (`"units.1.…"`) by default instead of minting a slash-bearing face name for §8.6's check to refuse; an explicit `prefix` is used verbatim.

 ## The properties the tests pin down